 Internationalizing and promoting science and health

-Copenhagen International School is an international school aimed at children of international employees working in Denmark and Danes returning from abroad.
+Copenhagen International School is an international school in the Nordhavn district of Copenhagen aimed at children of international employees working in Denmark and Danes returning from abroad.

-The Novo Nordisk Foundation’s aim in co-funding the establishment of the new School is to help make Denmark an attractive location for international employees, including supporting the internationalization of the research environment in Greater Copenhagen.
+The Foundation’s aim in co-funding the establishment of the new School is to help make Denmark an attractive location for international employees, including supporting the internationalization of the research environment in Greater Copenhagen.
 The Foundation also wants to support an environment in which students can learn science and other subjects in innovative and advanced facilities.
 This will help stimulate and develop interest in science, which will strengthen research in Denmark in the long term.

 The Foundation’s DKK 100.1 million grant was awarded to co-fund several aspects focusing on science and health, including furnishing innovative and advanced learning facilities.

 The Foundation has also awarded a grant of DKK 15 million to the School for providing scholarships to the children of international researchers employed at public research institutions in Denmark.
 The purpose of this 5-year grant is to minimize the obstacles for recruiting researchers to work in Denmark.